jahorta/SALSA/Docs/Readme.md

   * e.g. *mul[1,2]* -> 2

 * link - *lnk[(1),(2)]* - Link determines the target of an offset.
 (1) is the name of the parameter to use as the start position.
 (2) is the offset.
 With instructions which link to other positions in the script file, a parameter is used to determine the jump offset to the linked data.
 The position of the offset parameter is used as the start point, with the value of the parameter being the offset itself
-  * e.g. *lnk[offset,"<offset>"]* -> Target instruction/string.
+  * e.g. *lnk[offset,\<offset\>]* -> Target instruction/string.

 Other Notes
 -----------
 Hardcoded param 1 and the param1 referred to in some of the instruction notes are different parameters.
 Since instructions are able to take place over multiple frames, Param1 appears to be sent as a sort of indicator on the state of the instruction so that the desired function can continue where it left off.
-Bits within param1 are used to param1 & 1: initialize instruction param1 & 2: run function param1 & 8: terminate function
+Bits within param1 are used to control this state:
+* param1 & 1: initialize instruction
+* param1 & 2: run function
+* param1 & 8: terminate function

 Credits
 -------